albarpambagio/JJM-attrition-rate/README.md

 3. **Prepare Data for Dashboarding**: The `src/metabase_prep.py` script selects the top SHAP features and creates a SQLite database (`results/feature_monitor.db`) containing only these features and the target variable.

 4. **Metabase Dashboard**: Connect Metabase to the SQLite database and use the `shap_selected_features` table as the basis for your dashboard visualizations.
 This ensures the dashboard focuses on the most impactful factors for attrition.
+See [Metabase Setup Guide](docs/metabase_setup.md) for detailed instructions.